cjlee112/pygr/doc/rest/tutorials/xmlrpc.rst

    contain the root `toctree` directive.

-Welcome to Pygr XMLRPC Tutorial's documentation!
+Welcome to the Pygr XMLRPC Tutorial
 ================================================

 Contents: